Table of Contents:

 Buyers attempt to possess something that is not widely available but most of them cannot afford it.
 As a result, consumers (especially young consumers) have turned to fakes, and huge fashion replica communities have appeared on Reddit.
 However, unfortunately, not everyone who buys a fake product is aware of it being fake as some sellers deceive consumers and offer replicas in the name of genuine products.

 Consumers are not always aware of the ways to identify a real product, which can leave them robbed.
-Brands need to work on educating consumers and make it easier to identify authentic products.
+Brands need to work on educating consumers and making it easier to identify authentic products.

 Some companies have started to issue QR codes, labels, and identification marks to make it difficult for counterfeiters to cheat people.

 While the market for counterfeits is big, the general consensus appears to be mixed.
 People like and do not like fake products due to a variety of reasons.
 Counterfeits don’t offer the same look or quality that genuine products do.
 They are less durable, rarely reliable, and often dangerous to use.